-This week I’m sitting down with Dr. Bassam el Agez, a Palestinian refugee who defied all odds, with a little bit of help from the universe and is the very definition of humility and hard work. now holding a ph.d. and various other academic accolades, he’s enjoying life in London, and on a very beautiful sunny day, he agreed to see me for a nice long conversation.
-I went to see him at one of his friend’s organizations in Brixton called ‘save the world club’, an organization dedicated to help refugees and improve our environment, where he shared his story with me about how a young refugee from Gaza defied all odds and became an accomplished academic in London.
+This week I’m sitting down with Dr. Bassam el Agez.
+I went to see him at one of his friend’s organizations in Brixton called ‘Save The World Club’, an organization dedicated to help refugees and environmental causes, where he shared his story with me about how a young refugee from Gaza defied all odds and became an accomplished academic in London.

 APRIL: Hi Bassam, I’ve been told your friends call you Bas, can I call you Bas?